UvA-DSC/WikiCompare/README.md

 <img src="imgs/word_count_dist.png" width="400"/> <img src="imgs/word_count_ratio.png" width="400"/>

+The word count distribution of the Dutch pages translated to English is more skewed than that of English pages.
+Concerning the ratios, the number of pages with a higher count of words in the English version (ratio > 1), is slightly higher than those having more words in the translated Dutch version.

 ### Gzip size: comparing the English pages and the Dutch pages translated to English

+Wikipedia pages are zipped using the gzip algorithm.
+The size of the resulting file is an approximation of the algorithmic information content (or Kolmogorov complexity).

 <img src="imgs/gzip_dist.png" width="400"/> <img src="imgs/gzip_ratio.png" width="400"/>

 ### Comparision of the number of entities extracted
 Here we used the [pretrained small language models from Spacy](https://spacy.io/models/nl) for Dutch and English to do named entity recognition.